 Looking for a relaxing vacation that will restore your health and happiness?
 Look no further than Waikiki in Honolulu, Hawaii!
 Not only is the scenery breathtaking, the food is life-changing.
 I had some of the best meals of my life while visiting Waikiki!
-From crispy fried pork tonkatsu to refreshing tropical shaved ice, this is the ultimate foodie guide to Waikiki, one of the world’s most beautiful beach areas.
+From crispy fried pork tonkatsu to refreshing tropical shave ice, this is the ultimate foodie guide to Waikiki, one of the world’s most beautiful beach areas.
 Also contains gluten-free recommendations!

 This post contains affiliate links.
 I only post links to products I completely trust and highly recommend.
 Please see full disclosure here.